jhucsf/fall2021/assign/assign04.md

 void *data = mmap(NULL, file_size, PROT_READ, MAP_PRIVATE, fd, 0);
 ```

-If `mmap` returns a non-NULL pointer value, the pointer value points to
+If `mmap` returns a pointer value other than `((void *)-1)`,
-a region of memory in which the program can access the file contents.
+the pointer value points to a region of memory in which the program
+can access the file contents.

 ## Decoding ELF files